Susheate/brl-nvidia/README.md

 # brl-nvidia
-nVidia driver manager for Bedrock Linux.
+NVIDIA driver manager for Bedrock Linux.

 # Usage
 brl-nvidia [argument] [argument]

 **install** [stratum] :
 Install the drivers to the given stratum.
-Specifying "all" will install the drivers to all the strata.
+Specifying "all" are not giving any argument will install the drivers to all the strata.
 Also useful when updating.

 **remove** [stratum] :
 Remove drivers on the given stratum.